jarulsamy/ps_scraper/README.md

 ## Usage

+### Option 1: Windows Only Release Executable
+Download the latest version from the releases tab.
+Double-click on that executable and enter your username and password.
+Note, Windows may sound a firewall warning, this can be safely ignored.

+> By default, if no output directory is specified, a Downloads folder containing the HTML files for each class will be created and auto deleted.
+If the folder, for some reason, is not automatically deleted, it can be safely discarded after run completion.

-### Clone
+### Option 2: Clone (Windows, OSX, Linux)

 Clone this repo to your local machine using `https://github.com/JoshuaA9088/ps_scraper`

-### Setup
+#### Setup

->Install the required dependencies using the `requirements.txt` file.
+Install the required dependencies using the `requirements.txt` file.

 ```
 pip install -r requirements.txt
 ```

+> **Selenium** is required for this application.
+Please install selenium and the **Chrome Driver**.
+Add to your platform specific PATH based on the [Selenium Documentation](https://selenium-python.readthedocs.io/index.html).

-### Run
+#### Run

-Call the python script `main_args.py` and specify username and password to grab HTML files and create Excel workbook.
+Call the python script `main.py` and enter your powerschool username and password to grab HTML files and create Excel workbook.

-> By default, if no output directory is specified, a Downloads folder containing the HTML files for each class.
-This folder can be safely discarded after run completion.
+> By default, if no output directory is specified, a Downloads folder containing the HTML files for each class will be created and auto deleted.
+This folder can be preserved with the `-nc` flag.
+If the folder, for some reason, is not automatically deleted, it can be safely discarded after run completion.

 ---